jsdoc/jsdoc.github.io/content/en/tags-lends.md

 ```
 {% endexample %}

-Without any comments, JSDoc won't recognize that this code creates a "Person" class with two
+Without any comments, JSDoc won't recognize that this code creates a `Person` class with two
 methods.
-To document the methods, we must use a "@lends" tag in a doc comment immediately before the
+To document the methods, we must use a `@lends` tag in a doc comment immediately before the
 object literal.
-The @lends tag tells JSDoc that all the member names of that object literal are
+The `@lends` tag tells JSDoc that all the member names of that object literal are
-being "lent" to a variable named "Person."
+being "loaned" to a variable named `Person`.
+We must also add comments to each of the methods.

 The following example gets us closer to what we want: